nashcom/domino-borg/README.md

 ## Configuration

-Configuration location: `/etc/sysconfig/nshborg.cfg`.
+Default configuration searched first: `/etc/sysconfig/nshborg.cfg`.

-Specially for containers to persist the configuration the Domino data directory is used as a fallback is `/local/notesdata/domino/nshborg.cfg`
+As a fallback `/local/notesdata/domino/nshborg.cfg` is used, which is specially important for container environments.

 ### Borg configuration settings